rails/rails/guides/source/command_line.md

 The +rails generate+ command uses templates to create a whole lot of things.
 Running +rails generate+ by itself gives a list of available generators:

-INFO: You can also use the alias "g" to invoke the generator command: <tt>rails g</tt>.
+INFO: You can also use the alias "g" to invoke the generator command: `rails g`.

 ```shell
 $ rails generate